Vicandujar111/September1423/README.md

 Getting into the fintech industry and continuously improve my skill to keep elevating in the field.

-It'a aomething ive always been interesting in and love anything that has to do with finance and tehnology so it was an easy choice to explore a career change
+It'a something ive always been interesting in and love anything that has to do with finance and tehnology so it was an easy choice to explore a career change